Micro-Systems & Optics

 Cyborg Insect: insect-machine hybrid system for locomotion control

-Principal Investigator: Associate Professor Hirotaka Sato
+Principal Investigator: Professor Hirotaka Sato

 Optics & Metrology